leonardosantiagodesenvolvedor/high-frequency-nilm-benchmark/README.md

 ## 📌 Overview

-Non-Intrusive Load Monitoring (NILM) seeks to decompose aggregate electrical consumption into appliance-level profiles without the need for intrusive sub-metering.
-Recent advances in sensing technologies and signal acquisition systems have enabled high-frequency measurements, making it possible to extract detailed harmonic and power quality features that significantly enhance appliance discrimination.
-Inspired by the high-frequency harmonic dataset proposed by [Dinar et al. 2025], this work presents a comprehensive and fully reproducible comparison of classical machine learning and deep learning models for NILM under a unified experimental protocol.
-Nine learning architectures are evaluated, ranging from linear and instance-based models to ensemble learners, shallow neural networks, and a sequence-to-point deep learning approach.
-To ensure feasibility under realistic computational constraints, the deep learning model is trained using reduced temporal windows while preserving its original architectural principles.
-Experimental results demonstrate that classical ensemble methods and shallow neural networks achieve performance comparable to, and in some cases superior to, more complex deep learning models when informative harmonic features are available.
-These findings reinforce the relevance of feature engineering in high-frequency NILM and highlight the importance of reproducible benchmarks for fair model assessment.
-All code, preprocessing steps, and evaluation procedures are publicly released to support transparency and future research.
+Non Intrusive Load Monitoring (NILM) has become a key enabling technology for smart metering and smart grid infrastructures, particularly as high frequency electrical measurements are increasingly processed at the net- work edge to reduce latency, communication overhead, and privacy risks.
+In such distributed environments, the choice of learning models directly affects system level properties, including inference latency, computational cost, and scalability.
+This paper presents a fully reproducible benchmark comparing classical ma- chine learning and deep learning models for high frequency NILM, with a par- ticular emphasis on the role of harmonic features extracted from aggregate elec- trical measurements.
+Nine learning architectures are evaluated, namely Linear Regression, k-Nearest Neighbors, Decision Trees, Random Forests, Gradient Boosting, XGBoost, LightGBM, a Multilayer Perceptron, and a Seq2Point deep learning model under a unified experimental pipeline explicitly designed with edge oriented constraints in mind.
+Rather than addressing supervised appliance level disaggregation, this work investigates the contribution of high-frequency harmonic features to electrical power modeling within smart grid monitoring scenarios.
+Using a large scale, high resolution dataset and targeted ablation studies, we demonstrate that har- monic components account for the dominant share of predictive information, while lightweight classical models achieve performance comparable to more complex architectures.
+These results highlight the practical relevance of har- monic analysis for scalable, edge oriented energy monitoring systems.

+**Keywords:*** Non Intrusive Load Monitoring; Edge Computing; Smart Metering;
+Distributed Systems; High Frequency Measurements; Harmonic Analysis.

 ## Data